Bi Zhu Qing

 Bi Zhu Qing (born 6 September 1988) is a professional pool and snooker player from China.
-She is best known as the winner of the WPA World Nine-ball Championship in 2011.
+She is best known as the winner of the WPA Women's World Nine-ball Championship in 2011.

 Biography

 Bi started playing snooker in 2005, taking up pool three years later, and was a member of Chinese government supported training programmes designed to manufacture winners.

 At her first world championship in 2010, Bi was ranked 81st in the world and had no notable pool tournament wins, so her victory, including a 9–7 defeat of Chen Siming in the final, was a surprising result.